IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-daily-build.md

 5. Add another credentials for daily build repo `hyc-katamari-cicd-team-docker-local.artifactory.swg-devops.com`
    - "Registry Server Address" hyc-katamari-cicd-team-docker-local.artifactory.swg-devops.com
    - "Username": [Your Email address]
-   - "Password": paste the api token for the account above
+   - "Password": paste the api token of the account above
    - "Email": any email, valid or not, will work.
 This fields is mostly a hint to other people who may see the entry in the configuration